 Walker says insurers don’t typically sell car insurance policies to drivers with a learner’s permit on their own.

-“In some cases, the car insurance company might require you to start the policy with a driver who has a valid license until you have your own license,” she says.
+“In some cases, the car insurance company might require you to start the policy with a driver who has a valid license until you have your own license,” Walker says.
 “So, you’ll need to shop around for a higher-risk or non-standard company.
 An independent agent will likely be your best bet.”

 Should I buy a separate car insurance policy for my car if I only have a learner’s permit?